Leev1s/rankseg/doc/source/index.rst

     :widths: 25 75

     * - **🎯 Metric-Optimized**
-      - Directly optimizes for Dice, IoU, or AP metrics instead of using generic ad-hoc `argmax` during inference.
+      - Directly optimizes for Dice or IoU metrics instead of using generic ad-hoc `argmax` during inference.
     * - **🔌 Plug-and-Play**
       - Works with ANY pre-trained segmentation model without retraining
     * - **⚡ Efficient Solvers**